PointsPrizes is a GPT (get-paid-to) site, where you can seemingly earn money in a lot of different ways.

 PointsPrizes was started is 2016, so it is a fairly new GPT site compared to many others.
 It has its headquarters in France, but it has opportunities for many countries (more about this later).

-The ways to earn money on PointsPrizes are:
+The ways you can earn money on PointsPrizes are:

 Paid surveys is in my opinion a great way to make some extra money on the side, and PointsPrizes offers a decent amount of these.